-A walk around the serene Botanical Gardens is a must anytime of the year, but even moreso during the colorful fall season.
+A walk around the serene Botanical Gardens is a must anytime of the year.
+Even moreso during the colorful fall season.
 The best part of all, admission is totally free!
-Although quite small at just 10 acres, a walk around the gardens is a great side activity to incorporate into any trip.
-The small non-profit has been around for 58 years, and is still to this day just as dedicated to preserving native plants.
+Although quite small at just 10 acres, a walk around the gardens is a nice break from the city.
+The small non-profit has been around for 58 years.
+To this day, they are still dedicated to preserving native plants.

 2. Enjoy a cup of coffee as you gaze at the fall foliage

-Izzy’s Coffeehouse, located in a cozy house just west of downtown, offers a nice little patio which is often surrounded by colorful trees each autumn.
-The coffee is definitely amongst the best in town, being that the beans are sourced from top roasters like Stumptown and Counter Culture.
+Izzy’s Coffeehouse, located in a cozy house just west of downtown, offers a nice little patio.
+Take a seat outside and enjoy the lovely weather and colorful trees.
+The beans are sourced from top roasters like Stumptown and Counter Culture.
 Izzy’s is by far the best place in town for a high quality coffee in a charming setting.

 3. Take a hike

 While the city of Asheville itself is not a hotspot for hiking, there are numerous national forests and state parks within a reasonably close drive.
 Whether you are an avid hiker, or simply seeking a quick, quiet nature stroll, options abound throughout the region.
-And the weather this time of year is just perfect (relatively dry with temps in the 60-70 degree range) for exploring the outdoors.
+The weather this time of year is just perfect (relatively dry with temps in the 60-70 degree range) for exploring the outdoors.
 The Catawba Falls trail, a moderate 2 mile trek, features a 100 foot waterfall.
-At just a 25 minute drive from Asheville, and features stunning views of a 100 foot waterfall.
+At just a 25 minute drive, it’s one of the closest waterfalls to the city.

-While everyone has heard of the extravagant Bitmore Estate, many do not know that there are 22 miles of trails on-site, most of which are blazing with color each autumn.
+While everyone has heard of the extravagant Biltmore Estate, many do not know that there are 22 miles of trails on-site, most of which are blazing with color each autumn.
 Graveyard Fields is another favorite with both visitors and locals due to the great leaf peeping opportunities & beautiful waterfall views.
 Perhaps the best of all is the Triple falls trailhead at Dupont State Forest.
-In return for a hike of just 1 mile RT, you will get to see 3 scenic waterfalls, while in the company of the beautiful hues of the season makes a fall hike that much better.
+A relatively easy hike leads you to 3 scenic waterfalls.
+Being in the company of the beautiful hues of the season makes a fall hike that much better.

 4. Attend a fall festival

-Asheville offers an endless lineup of festivals throughout the year, with a particularly interesting assortment of seasonal fun as soon as September rolls around.
+Asheville offers an endless lineup of festivals throughout the year.
+You will find a particularly interesting assortment of seasonal fun as soon as September rolls around.

-If you are looking for something a bit more active, there are a handful of themed Halloween and Turkey Trot 5ks.
+If you are looking for something a bit more active, there are a handful of festive Halloween and Turkey Trot 5ks.
 Races are a great way to burn off some of those extra holiday calories!

 Check out the monthly lineup of events in Asheville.